 Student Accessibility Support

-Jaspreet joined Student Accessibility Support (SAS) in 2016 as a Graduate Assistant responsible for making coursework accessible for students with visual challenges, print and learning disabilities through a variety of software processes.
-In a short span of time, Jaspreet became the Program Administrator for SAS who currently, provides technology-related classroom and exam accommodations to students, working closely with faculty and other university partners ensuring student success at Brandeis.
-Jaspreet holds a dual Master’s in Sustainable International Development and Women, Gender and Sexuality studies from Brandeis University.
+Jaspreet joined Student Accessibility Support (SAS) in 2016 and has worked within SAS unit in various capacities.
+She is an alumna of the Heller School of Social Policy and Management and came to Brandeis as a Fulbright Scholar.
+Currently, she serves as an Accessibility Specialist for Graduate Students, working closely with faculty and other university partners to ensure classroom and exam accommodations for student success at Brandeis.
+She works with the SAS team on policies and processes to streamline the student experience, documentation review, and student support practices.
+In the past, Jaspreet has also been responsible for making coursework accessible for students with visual challenges, print and learning disabilities through a variety of software processes.
+Jaspreet holds a joint Master’s in Sustainable International Development and Women, Gender and Sexuality studies.
 She is passionate about diversity and equity work, and involved with various efforts on the campus for making it a more inclusive space.
 She is also the editorial assistant for J-CASTE, a global journal on social exclusion and was featured in an interview with WGBH series titled 'Caste in America'.
 She has also presented at various conferences on issues of caste, as well as gender and economic discrimination as systemic oppression in the society.
-Jaspreet has participated in conferences including; New England-Association on Higher Education And Disability, Postsecondary Disability Training Institute, National Conference On Race and Ethnicity and and the Zale Conference on Disability Inclusion for Intellectual Disabilities.
+Jaspreet has participated in conferences including; New England-Association on Higher Education and Disability (NE-AHEAD), Postsecondary Disability Training Institute (PTI), National Conference On Race and Ethnicity (NCORE) and the Zale Conference on Disability Inclusion for Intellectual Disabilities.

 Outside work, Jaspreet enjoys writing, painting, cooking and bird photography.